hollowdll/hakjdb/docs/hakjctl-commands/generated/hakjctl.md

 ### Synopsis

 CLI tool for HakjDB key-value data store.
-Use it to manage HakjDB servers.
+Use it to control and interact with HakjDB servers.

 ### Options